Bardin08/be-programming-concepts/Practices/Practice 2/readme.md

 8. Calculator (Extended):

-   Task: Extend the Simple Calculator from Practice 1 to handle additional operations like exponentiation, square root, and trigonometric functions (using the math module).
+   Task: Extend the Simple Calculator from Lecture 2 self practice to handle additional operations like exponentiation, square root, and trigonometric functions (using the math module).

 9. Number Guessing Game: